fallahn/xygine/tutorial/part_5/readme.md

 out of play, and using the message handler to spawn a new `Ball` when it did.
 Hopefully, when creating the `Block` entities, you employed this technique to raise a `BlockEvent` message when a `Block` is destroyed.
 If not, reviewing the source in the repository if necessary, add that now.
-We want to be able to recieve a message each time a new `Block` is created, and each time one is destroyed.
+We want to be able to receive a message each time a new `Block` is created, and each time one is destroyed.

 With the messages in place add two new members to `GameState`